liesnikov/extensible-elaborator/abstract/main.md

 For a modern language it is expected that to implement higher-order unification which is notoriously hard since it is undecidable in general.

 The complexity stems from the desire of compiler writers to implement the most powerful unifier, thus providing the most powerful inference to users.
-This code is also heavily used throughout the compiler, making it sensitive towards changes and hard to maintain and debug. \todo{footnote about Agda CI on cubical and stdlib, Coq on unimath}
+This code is also heavily used throughout the compiler, making it sensitive towards changes and hard to maintain and debug.
-Some of this complexity is unavoidable, but we can manage it better by splitting it up into small modular components.
-In practice, this means that one doesn't have to fit together an always-growing conversion checker but can instead write different cases separately.
-We again rely on the constraint solver machinery to distribute the problems to the fitting solvers.

 An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-driven conversion checking.
 The function is almost 90 lines long, and yet the vast majority of it is special cases of metavariables.